BenCloud75/BenCloud75/README.md

 I am a French API designer and Cloud lover based in Paris.

-Since 2016, I have been working on IT project, from SAP implementations to API Design for the travel industry.
-When Covid hit the planet and significantly impacted my industry (travel), I started to self-train on Cloud solutions, and started understanding the huge potential of Cloud for the years to come.
-On the other hand, while getting everyday more aware about the cloud, I started to understand as well I had been spreading my personnal data here and there!!
-From Google, Youtube, Facebook and so on!
+Since 2016, I have been working on various IT projects, from SAP implementations to API Design for the travel industry.
+When Covid hit the planet and significantly impacted my industry (travel), I started to self-train on Cloud solutions.
+I bought my first servers in 2020 and started creating my own self-hosted applications for my day to day activities.
+This experience made me understand the huge potential of the Cloud for the years to come.

 I am a tech lover and would love to help people taking back the control of their personal data.
-Also, any big company should accelerate their move to the cloud and adopt and API-centric vision for a better overall productivity.
+Also, I believe any company should accelerate their move to the cloud and adopt and API-centric vision to increase their overall productivity.

 ### More about me :earth_africa: